isendra/sem/README.md

 https://github.com/edinburgh-napier/SET08103/tree/main/labs/

-This is the Main branch.
+This is the Master branch.